-Corporate litigator Matthew Davis will moderate a panel at the BYU Winter Deals Conference.
-Titled “The Scope of Corporate Purpose,” the panel will discuss papers from:
+Corporate litigator Matthew Davis moderated a panel at the BYU Winter Deals Conference.
+Titled “The Scope of Corporate Purpose,” the panel discussed papers from:

 - Jill Fisch — Professor of Business Law and Co-Director, Institute for Law and Economics, University of Pennsylvania

 - Dorothy Shapiro Lund — Assistant Professor of Law, USC

 - Michael Knoll — Theodore K. Warner Professor of Law & Professor of Real Estate; Co-Director, Center for Tax Law and Policy; Deputy Dean, University of Pennsylvania